-Alternatively, current results were also consistent with the results of (33) and (34) where their E.coli isolates was PCR-positive for the hlyA Hemolysin gene.
-Similarly, a high occurrence of hlyA gene with stx1 and/ or stx2 were also detected in the study of (35).
-The possible explanation of occurrence a particular gene combination is the fact that particular gene is carried by plasmid and it's have ability to transferred among related bacteria(35)..Also, in the current study, the prevalence of cnf gene was low and this finding was agreed with previously studies (36).
-According to (36) the distribution of cnf gene in E.coli isolates from diarrheic and healthy animals and humans were also detected but rare and the occurrence of the cnf gene is no clear as this gene contributed more to uropathogenic Escherichia coli (UPEC) outbreaks in humans.
-So the most accepted hypothesis to existence of cnf gene which is more related to NTEC (necrotoxic E.coli) strains is that it occur as extraintestinal infection from UPEC and also confirmed the importance of cnf gene isolated from diarrheic and healthy animals as a potential threat to human health (29).
+Alternatively, the current results are also consistent with the results found in the study of (37) and (38) where their E.coli isolates were PCR-positive for the hlyA Hemolysin gene.
+Similarly, a high occurrence of the hlyA gene with stx1 and/or stx2 was also detected in the study of (39).
+The possible explanation for the occurrence of a particular gene combination is the fact that a particular gene is carried by a plasmid and has the ability to transfer among the related bacteria (39).
+Also, in the current study, the prevalence of the cnf gene was low and this finding agreed with the previous studies (40).

+According to (40) the distribution of the cnf gene in the E.coli isolates from diarrheic and healthy animals, and humans, was also detected, but was rare, and the occurrence of the cnf gene was not clear, as this gene contributed more to the uropathogenic Escherichia coli (UPEC) outbreaks in humans.
+Hence, the most accepted hypothesis for the existence of the cnf gene, which was more related to the necrotoxic E.coli (NTEC) strains, was that it occurred as an extraintestinal infection from UPEC and also confirmed the significance of the cnf gene isolated from diarrheic and healthy animals as a potential threat to human health (29).

-On the other hand, four fimbria adhesion genes were also detected ,the finding of these fimbriae factors in diarrhea condition is rare but indicators to extraintestinal pathogenic E.coli infection (37,38).
-Moreover (39,40) they finding the association between the high prevalence of fimbriae genes detection with strains that produced cytotoxic necrotizing factor that isolated from calves with septicemia or diarrhea.
-The current study has also revealed 8 different combinations of the virulence-associated genes in each E.coli isolate.
-Most of these isolates have at least two or three genes arrangements, and only four isolates show combination of four genes with profile of Stx1,Stx2, hlyA, afaI.
+On the other hand, four fimbriae adhesion genes were also detected.
+The finding of these fimbriae factors in a diarrheal condition is rare, but they are indicators to extraintestinal pathogenic E.coli infection (41,42).
+Moreover, (43,44) they finding the significant association between the occurrence of fimbriae genes detection with strains that produced cytotoxic necrotizing factor that isolated from calves with septicemia or diarrhea.
+In addition, the Fisher's exact test has also been applied to determine if there is a significant difference between a particular gene occurrence and the calf diarrhea, Table 3.
+According to Table 3 there is a significant difference (p = 0.0392) in the case of the stx1 gene and no statistically significant difference (p > 0.05) in the case of stx2, sta1 gene is related more to the sta1 genes.
+This result indicates that the stx1 gene is related more to the sta1 isolated from diarrheagenic and non-diarrheagenic calves and this finding agrees with the finding of (20,45), who detected that the stx1 gene in healthy in diarrheagenic calves

+The current study has also revealed eight different combinations of the virulence-associated genes in each E.coli isolate.
+Most of these isolates have at least two or three gene arrangements, and only four isolates show a combination of four genes with profiles of stx1, stx2, hlyA, and afaI.

-Although many researchers attempted to correlate the existence of recognized virulence profile factors with disease or severity of disease and concluded that no single factor is responsible for the virulence of STEC (41, 42,43).
-These variations of the gene virulence and severity may contributed to over-use and mis-use of antibiotics in intensive animal production as well as to the crowded and stressful conditions of factory farms moreover the geographical differences and climate condition also play an important role and influence on the shedding of STEC in calves (44,45).
+Replace this phrase with "stx: [2g]Comment gene is more common in E. coli isolated from from diarrheagenic than non-diarrheagenic calves" However, many researchers have attempted to correlate the existence of recognized virulence profile factors with a disease or severity of a disease and concluded that no single factor is responsible for the virulence of STEC(46,47,78).
+These variations in gene virulence and severity may contribute to the overuse and misuse of antibiotics in intensive animal production as well as in the crowded and stressful conditions of factory farms.
+Moreover, the geographical differences and climate conditions also play an important role and influence the shedding of STEC in calves (49,50).